 When building your project, in the BuildPlus Project Options, choose the Advanced Options on the Processing Options page and make sure the Exclude Symbols and Submodels chapters from build is unchecked to get full symbol cross-references built into your project.

-The Cross Reference Window is displayed as a separate window, showing the different Graphics Cross References categories in a tree view.
+The Cross Reference information can be displayed both as a separate window, and as an index in the main browser, in both cases showing the different Graphics Cross References categories.
 The position and size of the cross-reference window will be retained between runs.
-The window will remain open while you navigate to different documents in your M14 until you choose to close it or open up a different .M14 file.
+The window will remain open while you navigate to different documents until you choose to close it or if you open a different project file.

 You can always return to the original graphic referenced in the cross-reference window if you have moved onto different documents by clicking on the “(click here to return)” link at the top of the tree.

 The Cross-Reference Window makes it easy to accomplish a number of useful tasks.